bonn0062/GSoD/absolute_beginners.rst

   a = np.array([[1 , 2, 3, 4], [5, 6, 7, 8], [9, 10, 11, 12]])

-You can easily print all of the values in the array that are less than 5
+You can easily print all of the values in the array that are less than 5.

+**Input:**

 ::